nothke/shakedown-docs/README.md

 If you encountered a bug, [submit an issue here](https://github.com/nothke/shakedown-docs/issues).

+Join [my discord server](https://discord.com/invite/R8jXeTg) to discuss about the game and get the latest updates.

+### FAQ

+#### How do I fly the camera around freely?

+Switch through the cameras (with C by default) until the camera stops moving -> this is actually the free look camera!
+Now you can hold right click to look around and move the camera around (with numpad keys by default).
+Sorry that it isn't that clear, I will add some in-game tooltips in the future.

 ### Rebinding controls

 You can set your own controls in config.ini [bindings] segment.
 Keys map to numbers that you can find on [this page](https://www.glfw.org/docs/3.3/group__keys.html).
 For example, to map throttle, break and steering to arrows: